 Continuing Education Hours for disciplines not listed below: 11 contact hours (1.1 CEUs).
 Intermediate level.
 License #______________.

 Education Resources Inc. is an AOTA Approved Provider of professional development.
-Provider #3043.
-This Distance Learning-Independent course is offered at 11 Contact hours 1.1 CEUs (Intermediate level, OT service delivery).
+Course approval ID#04770.
+This Distance Learning-Interactive course is offered at 11 contact hours 1.1 CEUs.
+(Intermediate level, OT Service Delivery).
 AOTA does not endorse specific course content, products or clinical procedures.
 This course can be used toward your NBCOT renewal requirements for 11 units.

 Approved for FL Occupational Therapists for 13 continuing education hours, #20-877782.
 This course meets the basic criteria of the MD Board of Physical Therapy Examiners for 1.1 CEU's.
-Approval #2203-79 by the NJ State Board of Physical Therapy Examiners for 10 CEC's.
+Approval #2203-79 by the NJ State Board of Physical Therapy Examiners for 11 CEC's.
 The Illinois Early Intervention Training Program has approved this event for 10.5 hours of EI credential credit in the area of Intervention.
 Approved sponsor by the State of IL Department of Financial and Professional Regulation for Physical Therapy for 13 contact hours.
 Approved provider by the NY State Board of Physical Therapy for 13.2 contact hours (1.32 CEUs).
-Approved by the KY Physical Therapy Association for 11 contact hours, approval #CS64-2010-KPTA thru 3/6/23.
+Approved by the KY Physical Therapy Association for 11 contact hours, approval #CS61-2023-APTAKY thru 3/6/25.
 Education Resources is an approved agency by the PT Board of CA for 11 contact hours.
 This activity is provided by the TX Board of PT Examiners accredited provider #1910017TX for 11 CCUs and meets continuing competence requirements for PTs and PTAs licensure renewal in TX.
-NBCOT Professional Development for 11 PDUs.
 10 hours of this course qualify toward the 20 hours requirement for NDTA re-certification.

 Education Resources Inc. 266 Main Street, Medfield MA 02052 | 800-487-6530